 We are aware of the impact students can have on the local community and spend considerable time on pro-community campaigns to raise awareness among the student body about their responsibilities as part of the local community.

-Together with the Students' Union, our community relations office works closely with Southampton City Council and Hampshire Police to try and resolve any problems and to create positive awareness campaigns on being a good neighbour.
+Together with the Students' Union, our External Relations team works closely with Southampton City Council and Hampshire Police to try and resolve any problems and to create positive awareness campaigns on being a good neighbour.

 If you're a local resident and you've incurred a problem (for example noise nuisance or anti-social behaviour) from groups believed to be Southampton Solent University's students, you're advised to contact Southampton City Council's Environmental Health team in the first instance.